Procsiab/ffscrcpy/README.md

 - granular logging level setting
 - streaming over WiFi, using ADB in `tcpip` mode
-- checks the device battery on startup, and locks the screen when video terminates
+- check the device battery on startup, and lock the screen when video terminates
 - stream specific Android device to specific loopback video device
 - some tweaking to the image, like cropping and flipping